opensim-org/opensim-core/doc/APIGuide.md

  A Component has the following user-facing attributes:
 1. Properties: constant (time-invariant) parameters (e.g., a Body’s mass).
 2. Sockets to other components that it depends on (e.g., a Joint connects two Frames).
-3. Input quantities that the component needs to do its job (e.g., a metabolics calculator component could have a “muscle power” input).
+3. Input quantities that the component needs to do its job (e.g., a metabolics calculator component could have a "muscle power" input).
 4. Output quantities that component can compute, and that can be used to satisfy other components’ Inputs.
 5. Subcomponents: A Component can rely on other components to do its job (e.g., a Muscle component can use subcomponents for activation and fiber-contraction dynamics).
 These are not user facing and are of interest only to the component writer.